 All amounts received as punitive damages and damages attributable to non-physical injuries are gross income in the year received.
-Legal fees attributable to non-business income or to employment related unlawful discrimination lawsuits are a deduction in arriving at adjusted gross income, instead of a miscellaneous itemized deduction.
+Legal fees attributable to employment related unlawful discrimination lawsuits are a deduction in arriving at adjusted gross income, instead of a miscellaneous itemized deduction.
 Damages received by a spouse, which are attributable to loss of consortium due to physical injuries of the other spouse, are excluded from income.